Linuxander/ntfy_aws_deployment_iac/README.md

 [any command goes here] && curl -d "Command succeeded! :)" http://[ENTER ntfs_server_instance_public_ip VALUE HERE]/[topic] || curl -d "Command failed. :(" http://[ENTER ntfs_server_instance_public_ip VALUE HERE]/[topic]
 ```

-This repository allows you to deploy an NTFY server quickly on the AWS platform whenever you need it and destroy the resources when you no longer use it.
+This repository allows you to deploy an NTFY server quickly on the AWS platform whenever needed and destroy the resources when you no longer use it.
 It is handy when you want to avoid babysitting the command terminal during procedures that take a while.

 # Security Instructions